 - Click Ignore this warning on the warning page.

 Can I have Opera Mini check for dangerous sites?

 No, unfortunately, Opera Mini for mobile devices does not currently check pages for their safety.

-(How to have Opera check page safety automatically tested with Opera desktop 86; updated May 2022)
+(How to have Opera check page safety automatically with safe browsing tested with Opera desktop 99; updated May 2023)